mark-wiemer/hello-hello/packages/luanti/readme.md

 Ref [GitHub luanti-org/docs.luanti.org#296](https://github.com/luanti-org/docs.luanti.org/issues/296):

+#### Current problem

-Current problem: When writing code for a Luanti mod or game, I don't have info about the Luanti API in my IDE
+When writing code for a Luanti mod or game, I don't have info about the Luanti API in my IDE

+#### Current workaround

-Current workaround: Use Luanti Tools for VS Code, which hasn't been updated since Luanti 5.11 (Feb 2025.
+Use Luanti Tools for VS Code, which hasn't been updated since Luanti 5.11 (Feb 2025.
 We are in 5.14 as of November 2025)

 - Provides several small features beyond core namespace info
   - new project boilerplate